arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.30.16
+The max number of photos a single Facebook album can contain is 1000.
+Still quite nice that, in general, Facebook can endlessly consume any amount of photos you throw at it.

 ### 03.29.16
 The etymology of "poem" traces back to the Greek word "poema" which can be literally translated as "thing made or created".